-More than 300 languages are spoken among the various communities a long the Sepik River.
+More than 300 languages are spoken among the various communities along the Sepik River.
 Their different heritage, rituals and historical backgrounds distinguish these groups, but one factor connects them all: their life revolves around the river.
+This area of Papua New Guinea is one of the least affected by outside influences.

 Living in the village is much better than living in town – I can hear my own emotions here.